New York City really does have it all.

-NYC really does have it all: there are over 300 restaurants that will deliver food directly to my apartment, I can enjoy a glass of Sancerre al fresco 50 stories up, and most importantly, I can get bone broth in a coffee cup from a to-go window in the East Village.
+There are over 300 restaurants that will deliver food directly to my apartment, I can enjoy a glass of Sancerre al fresco 50 stories up, and most importantly, I can get bone broth in a coffee cup from a to-go window in the East Village.

-It’s a place called Brodo and they make long cooked, rich and comforting broth with fun additions like roasted garlic and turmeric.
+It’s a place called Brodo and they make long-cooked, rich, and comforting broth with fun additions like roasted garlic and turmeric.

 You think walking around with a coffee cup full of broth is weird?

 It’s like having chicken noodle soup to go, which sounds especially good as winter starts to get its hands on the city.

 And it gets even better--they sell it frozen, so you can take it home and use it for soups like this Asian Noodle Soup Bowl, which is really all about the broth.